|

 divine mystery about which we are given some...but not all...information (see

 below about Samaria and also about The Elect).
-And, as the incoming of the Spirit into Jesus sent Him into His
+And, as the incoming of the Spirit into Jesus immediately sent Him into His

 ministry, so does Its incoming send each of us into our ministry...whatever it